-Consider operating a safe smoking policy in designated smoking areas and prohibiting smoking elsewhere.
+If it is currently allowed in your premises, consider prohibiting smoking other than in the designated smoking areas.
 Display suitable signs throughout the premises informing people of the smoking policy and the locations where smoking is permitted.
-You may wish to make public address announcements about your smoking policy.

-You should adopt and enforce a clear policy on smoking, for both staff and the public.
-Stewards and safety personnel should not smoke while on duty.
-Smoking should be prohibited in those parts of the premises which are constructed of, or contain, combustible or flammable items or materials (e.g. stands or displays).
+Smoking should be prohibited in those parts of the premises which are constructed of, or contain, combustible or flammable items or materials.